 Linuxconf is a general purpose Linux administration tool that is usable from the command line, from within X, or via it's built in www server.
 It is my preferred tool for automated system administration (I primarily use it for doing strange network configurations), as it is relatively light from the command line (it is actually split up into several modules).
 From within X it provides an overall view of everything that can be configured (PPP, users, disks, etc.).
-To use it via a www browser you must first run Linuxconf on the machine and add the host(s) or network(s) you want to allow to connect (Conf > Misc > Linuxconf network access), save changes and quit.
-Then when you connect to the machine (by default Linuxconf runs on port 98) you must enter a username and password.
-By default Linuxconf only accepts root as the account, and Linuxconf doesn't support any encryption (it runs standalone on port

-901), so I would have to recommend very strongly against using this feature across networks unless you have IPSec or some other form of IP level security.
-Linuxconf ships with Red Hat Linux and is available at: http://www.solucorp.qc.ca/linuxconf/.
+To use it via a www browser you must first run Linuxconf on the machine and add the host(s) or network(s) you want to allow to connect (Conf > Misc > Linuxconf network access), save changes and quit, then when you connect to the machine (by default Linuxconf runs on port 98) you must enter a username and password, it only accepts root as the account, and Linuxconf doesn't support any encryption, so I would have to recommend very strongly against using this feature across public networks.
 Linuxconf also doesn't seem to ship with any man pages/etc, the help is contained internally which is slightly irritating.